jeff-jackson-dfo/reproducible-gully-report/README.md

 Re-running the command will generate the TOC and fix the in-document links to tables and figures but still one of the two warnings remained.
 Executing the command a third time gets rid of the last warning.

-## Congratulation!
-The final report has been generated. :-)
+## Congratulations!
+The final report has been generated. :smiley: